Boston Marathon bombing: Arrests and legal proceedings

 Police arrested Kadyrbayev and Tazhayakov at the off-campus housing complex during the night of April 18–19.
 An unidentified girlfriend of one of the men was also arrested, but all three were soon released.

 Kadyrbayev and Tazhayakov were re-arrested in New Bedford on April 20 and held on immigration-related violations.
 They appeared before a federal immigration judge on May 1 and were charged with overstaying their student visas.
 That same day, they were charged criminally with:

 willfully conspir(ing) with each other to commit an offense against the United States... by knowingly destroying, concealing, and covering up objects belonging to Dzhokhar Tsarnaev, namely, a backpack containing fireworks and a laptop computer, with the intent to impede, obstruct, and influence the criminal investigation of the Marathon bombing.

 Kadyrbayev and Tazhayakov were indicted by a federal grand jury on August 8, 2013, on charges of conspiracy to obstruct justice for helping Dzhokhar Tsarnaev dispose of a laptop computer, fireworks, and a backpack after the bombing.
 Each faced up to 25 years in prison and deportation if convicted.
 Tazhayakov was convicted of obstruction of justice and conspiracy on July 21, 2014.

 Kadyrbayev pleaded guilty to obstruction charges on August 22, 2014, but sentencing was delayed pending the U.S. Supreme Court's ruling in Yates v.
 United States.
 Kadyrbayev was sentenced to six years in prison in June 2015.
 He was deported to Kazakhstan in October 2018.

 Tazhayakov pleaded not guilty and went to trial, arguing that "Kadyrbayev was the mastermind behind destroying the evidence and that Tazhayakov only 'attempted obstruction'."
 Jurors returned a guilty verdict, however, and he was sentenced to 42 months (3 1/2 years) in prison in June 2015.
 U.S. District Judge Douglas Woodlock gave a lighter sentence to Tazhayakov than to Kadyrbayev, who was viewed as more culpable.
 Tazhayakov was released in May 2016 and subsequently deported.

 Phillipos was arrested and faced charges of knowingly making false statements to police.
-He was released on $100,000 bail ($ in dollars) and placed under house confinement with an ankle monitor.
+He was released on $100,000 bail and placed under house confinement with an ankle monitor.
 He was convicted on October 28, 2014, on two charges of lying about being in Tsarnaev's dorm room.
 He later acknowledged that he was in the room while two friends removed a backpack containing potential evidence relating to the bombing.

 Phillipos faced a maximum sentence of eight years' imprisonment on each count.
 In June 2015, U.S. District Judge Douglas P. Woodlock sentenced him to three years in prison.
 Phillipos filed an appeal, but his sentence was upheld in court on February 28, 2017.

 Phillipos was released from prison in Philadelphia on February 26, 2018, and began serving a three-year probationary period.